QROPS in Australia

 DB pensions provide security, as they promise a set income in retirement.
 However, they are becoming increasingly rare, with many employers switching to defined contribution (DC) schemes.
 Pension advisors, supported by a qualified pensions actuary, can help you understand how it works and whether it aligns with your retirement objectives.

 A QROPS allows pension assets to grow free from local capital gains tax (CGT) while inside the pension scheme.
-However, tax on withdrawals varies depending on the expat’s country of residence and the specific tax rules in place.
+However, tax on withdrawals varies depending on the UK expat’s country of residence and the specific tax rules in place.
 Some jurisdictions offer lower or zero tax rates (in Dubai), while others may apply standard income tax rates to pension withdrawals.
 Additionally, UK tax rules may still apply if the individual remains UK tax resident or returns to the UK within a specific timeframe.
 Proper tax planning and pension advice are essential to optimize withdrawals under local tax laws and Double Taxation Agreements (DTAs) where applicable.

 QROPS allow expats to hold pension funds in multiple currencies reducing foreign exchange risks and aligning pension withdrawals with their country of residence.